DustinMoriarty/PsychrometricChart/README.md

 # PsychrometricChart

 This is an R implementation of a web based interactive psychrometric chart.
 This application is currently under development.

-the class mas(t_d,t_m,p) is used to save psychrometric states of moist air.
+The class mas is used to store psychrometric states of moist air.
+All states can be calculated upon creation of a mas object using three variables In addition, function are provided for calculations of specific state variables.

+This package can be used for calculations of state variable information or to draw psychrometric charts.